paulzerr/napview_beta/README.md

 **1.** Open a command window or terminal, type in ```napview``` and hit Enter.
 This will open the GUI in your default browser, usually at <a href=http://127.0.0.1:8145>http://127.0.0.1:8145</a>.
 A folder called "napview" will be created in your user directory.
 Temporary data, logs and output files will be stored there.

 **2.** Select your EEG amplifier as data source.
-Or you can try out ```napview``` with the built-in EEG simulator, which plays back an .edf file.
+Or you can try out ```napview``` with the built-in EEG simulator, which streams a recording from an .edf file.
+You can also connect to any ongoing LSL EEG stream.

 **3.** Select your preferred sleep scoring model.
-U-Sleep is strongly recommended, but requires an API key, which can be requested for free at [https://sleep.ai.ku.dk/](https://sleep.ai.ku.dk/)
+U-Sleep is strongly recommended, but requires an API key, which can be requested for free at [https://sleep.ai.ku.dk/](https://sleep.ai.ku.dk/).
+YASA is an alternative model that doesn't require an API key.
+It requires about 15 minutes of recording time before it delivers accurate results.

 **4.** Follow further instructions displayed in red in the Status window on the right (if any).

 **5.** When everything is green, click START to begin.
 A new tab will open with the data visualizers.
 This will typically be [http://127.0.0.1:8245](http://127.0.0.1:8245).
-Sleep stage probabilities will be displayed as provided by the classifier, but it will take a few minutes for the scoring to become reliable.
+Sleep stage probabilities will be displayed as provided by the classifier, but it will take a few minutes for the sleep scoring output to become reliable.

+Other data can be displayed, such as band power, eye movement or spindle density, heart rate, aperiodic slope, etc.

-**6.** When you are done, click SHUTDOWN to end the recording and save the data. <br>
+**6.** When you are done with the situation, click SHUTDOWN to end data streaming and save the recording. <br>

  <br>